 Make sure you take time to brush your dog to avoid a lot of fur ending up all over your home.
 If you have carpets, ensure you have a good vacuum that will collect pet fur.

 Basset hounds' ears, also known as leathers, require specialized attention.
-They are long and can therefore get caught in things if you're not attentive, and they also require special cleaning.
+They are long and can, therefore, get caught in things if you're not attentive.
+They also require special cleaning.

-You can use a warm washcloth, however they do make special clean wipes which work much better and can also relieve the funny smell that the wax leaves behind.
+You can use a warm washcloth; however, they do make special clean wipes that work much better and can also relieve the funny smell that the wax leaves behind.

 Walking your hound will help ensure that it does not get overweight, preventing back and joint problems as it ages.
 Don't let their little size fool you.
 They can enjoy a very long walk if you are up for it.
 Just be careful because they will flop down when they are tired and won't want to go further.